xrdesign/embodiedcode.net/README.md

 ----

-This work is supported by the National Science Foundation under [Award No. 2017042](https://nsf.gov/awardsearch/showAward?AWD_ID=2017042)
+This work is supported by the National Science Foundation under [Grant #2017042](https://nsf.gov/awardsearch/showAward?AWD_ID=2017042)